ucpu/qasmint/README.md

 The qASM processor has 26 private registers (denoted as `a` through `z`), which generally have special meaning for many instructions, and 26 public registers (`A` through `Z`) which are freely available for use by programs.
 Number or range of registers cannot be limited.
-Each register holds one 32bit signed integer or 32bit floating point number - its interpretation depends on the instruction using it.
+Each register holds one 32bit signed or unsigned integer or 32bit floating point number - its interpretation depends on the instruction using it.

 The processor also has up to 26 stacks (`SA` through `SZ`), up to 26 queues (`QA` through `QZ`), up to 26 tapes (`TA` through `TZ`), and up to 26 directly accessible memory pools (`MA` through `MZ`).
 Their number and capacity can be restricted, for each type of structure individually, but same for all instances of that structure (except memory pools).